Life as a Scholar

 If you are an international student, the Foundation will fly you to South Africa and back at the beginning and end of your degree.
 We will organise and pay for transport to workshops for all scholars not based in the Western Cape.
 You are responsible for your day-to-day transport arrangements and costs.
 In the majority of South African cities, the most central accommodation is the most expensive.
 However, living further away may not necessarily be economical as transport costs can be high.
 We recommend that you calculate distances and get estimates of travel costs before you decide on your accommodation.

 South Africa has 11 official languages, but English is the language of tuition at South African universities.
 All of your written work will be submitted in English.
 You must be sufficiently proficient in English to read and write at an academic level, and converse with your classmates and supervisor on your subject of study.
 Some universities require that you submit test results to demonstrate your level of proficiency.
-We recommend that you investigate these requirements as early as possible, so that you can plan to take the test (which may cost money) or take measures to improve your proficiency.
+We recommend that you investigate these requirements as early as possible, so that you can plan to take the test (which may have a cost attached to it) or take measures to improve your proficiency.

 As is the case globally, large cities can be unsafe.
 We advise you to be conscious of your personal security.
 You may be aware of reports on xenophobic attitudes in South Africa.
 It is our hope that this should not be the case on university campuses, and within MRF spaces we enforce a zero-tolerance policy for all forms of discrimination and harassment.
 Unfortunately we cannot control what happens outside our sphere of influence, and you may at times feel unsafe in your day-to-day life.
 You can explore this overview of health and safety considerations for international students - although it is aimed at students studying in Cape Town, there are many points that are valid in any South African city.